Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/extend/icons.md

 - Bundled, if you have several icons in your project:
   - [SVG sprite]({{< docsref "extend/icons#svg-sprite" >}}) (preferred choice for flexibility, performance and accessibility)
   - [Web font]({{< docsref "extend/icons#web-font" >}})
-- Individually, if you have few icons to render:
+- Individually, if you have only few icons to render:
   - [Inline SVG]({{< docsref "extend/icons#inline-svg" >}})
   - [SVG external image]({{< docsref "extend/icons#svg-external-image" >}})
   - [CSS background SVG]({{< docsref "extend/icons#css-background-svg" >}})